Find greater contentment and purpose in careers and jobs,

 I completely trusted the Lord and he lovingly assisted me in meeting my well intentioned commitments, that were based on his guidance.
 Do I hear you saying, “Oh yeah really?” as you read all that.
 But to me, the chance of all those new methods etc. succeeding under my leadership, were just so against the odds.
 And the same results occurred with complex programmes, and major projects, that succeeded as well as they did on a ‘year in, year out’ basis.
 My pay packet did increase as well.
 But you know, that was just ‘cream on the cake’.
 My job satisfaction, which just kept increasing over the years, was what really rewarded my earlier faith-based decisions.

 I must mention too that my ‘work life’ was coupled with my ‘church life’.
 And as a Christian within the ‘Pentecostal/ Charismatic‘ movement, shortly after beginning my new career, I experienced some pretty wild stuff proving that God was present there in the Church.
 Again … I understand how far fetched that may also seem, if you have never had contact with that sort of thing.
 Please have a look at some of the articles relating to the ‘movement’ (e.g. access the subsection, “Gifts of the Spirit”) to see what I mean.
 Don’t forget, there’s no benefit for someone like me to just make up stuff for you to read, just to keep you on this website.

 2.3 How you can engage with him

 Most importantly, in this article, I hoped to highlight that if you engage with God in your career/ job/ employment then he will help you.
-And do so convincingly.
+And do so in a pretty obvious manner.
 I offer other articles on this website that will support you during the process.
 More on that below.